You probably know the feeling all too well — grogginess that seems to weigh you down when you wake from sleep.

 That’s when you might want to see a doctor, especially one with expertise in sleep disorders.

 A sleep study can provide more insight into your sleep patterns and contributing factors.

 Your doctor may also ask you about possible factors that can contribute to sleep arousal, such as:

 - depressive disorders

 - night shift or rotating shift work that could have a detrimental effect on your sleep

 If you don’t experience sleep inertia very often, or your grogginess upon waking tends to wear off pretty quickly, you probably don’t need to worry about it.

-If you have trouble shaking off the grogginess and it’s interfering with your ability to get on with your activities of daily living, consult your doctor.
+If you have trouble shaking off the grogginess and its interference with your ability to get on with your daily living activities, talk to your doctor.
 You may benefit from seeing a sleep specialist.